Every real world system requires many decisions to be made, such as:

-The optimisation group in the department of Management Science is interested in developing theory and solution methods for challenging optimisation problems stemming from various applications.
+The optimisation & analytics group in the department of Management Science is interested in developing theory, solution methods and algorithms for challenging optimisation and predictive analytics problems stemming from various real-world applications.

-The group consists of three full-time and one part-time academic staff.
-We also have a postdoctoral researcher, actively working on project with many sectors, including transportation and logistics, health, manufacturing, and energy.
+The group consists of five full-time academic staff.
+We are actively working on project with many sectors, including transportation and logistics, health, manufacturing, energy and local/national governments.

 The group will welcome any PhD proposals relevant to their research interests and expertise, and would also offer the following potential topics to any candidate interested:

 Dr. Ashwin Arulselvan